 As with any medication, you should always use it only under the guidance of a trained and licensed professional.
 There can be side effects, and these medications may not have the desired results in some patients.
 A professional can help you evaluate its effectiveness and use.

-In reality, this is a very challenging question to answer as each individual is different and may respond better to one form of therapy than another.
-The above therapies are just a few of the many that can help those who suffer from PTSD.
+In reality, this is a very challenging question to answer as each individual is different and may respond better to one form of treatment than another.
+The above treatments are just a few of the many that can help those who suffer from PTSD.
 However, rest assured that when you work with a top-rated psychologist, such as Dr. Cassidy Blair of Blair Wellness Group, she will help you decide which method works best for you.

 CHOOSE DR. CASSIDY BLAIR FOR YOUR PTSD TREATMENT TODAY

 It can be hard to admit that you need help, especially when it comes to the trauma you’ve experienced.
 However, if you’ve reached the point where you are out of options, let us help.
-Our experienced therapists can help you get to the other side and put the past behind you.
+Our experienced psychologist can help you get to the other side and put the past behind you.
 We can offer you tools to help you move past these traumatic events in your life so that you can move forward in living.
 We serve clients in Beverly Hills, Los Angeles, Santa Monica, Brentwood, West Hollywood, and the surrounding areas.
-Schedule your appointment with a therapist today.
+Schedule your appointment with a psychologist today.